syncfusion-content/asp.netwebforms-docs/aspnet/ReportDesigner/Getting-Started.md

 #### Add References

-1. In the Solution Explorer, right-click the References folder and then click Add Reference.
+1. In the Solution Explorer, right-click the project `References` folder and then click `Add Reference`.

    ![](Getting-Started_images/Getting-Started_img4.png)